Eastern Cham

 Observation: It's not clear why there are 2 letters for p.

-Note that there are 2 sets of nasal letters.
+There are 2 sets of nasal letters.
 The first has the inherent vowel ɨ, which is the default for nasals, and the second, with the extra strokes below, has the normal default inherent vowel a (see inherent).

 Onsets